-Made from Hungarian wax peppers, tomatoes, and onions, the best time for this Hungarian ratatouille is the late summer when these vegetables are ripest and most flavorful.
+Made from wax peppers, tomatoes, and onions, the best time for this Hungarian ratatouille is the late summer when these vegetables are ripest and most flavorful.
 Lecsó is even better when boosted with rice or fried eggs and thin slices of crispy sausage.

 Yield: 4-5 servings; Total time: 30 minutes